 The lead surgeons also head up endocrine surgery units at high profile London teaching hospitals, and have been using laparoscopic ‘keyhole’ techniques for endocrine surgery for over 15 years.

 The thyroid gland, in the neck, produces a vital hormone called thyroxine.
-The gland may be overactive, under active, form nodules or enlarge to cause a swelling in the neck.
+The gland may be overactive, under active, form nodules (abnormal tissue) or enlarge to cause a swelling in the neck.

 Salivary (parotid and submandibular) disease